 West Style ($16.95) Spicy Fish Fillet with Green Bean noodle, 1000 chili peppers, chicken broth – This is their signature dish that many people drive to the restaurant for.
 The serving bowl is opened and the top is totally covered with chilis.
 The chilis add more of a peppery flavor to the soup than pure heat.
 The fish was plentiful and the noodles were good.
 If you have some people that do not like spiciness, they can scoop a bowl or two for them ahead of time.

-Old Fashion Tea Smoked Duck (Half, $15.95) – Had a good quantity of smoked duck along with several buns and plum sauce usually served with Beijing Duck.
+Old Fashion Tea Smoked Duck (Half, $17.95) – Had a good quantity of smoked duck along with several nice buns and plum sauce usually served with Beijing Duck.
 The duck was tender and not overly crunchy.
-The best of this style that we have had.
+Even better the next day.